zeindevs/imagedl-extensions/README.md

 ## Features

 - Multiple image downloads
+- Save as JSON

 ## Download

 Get the app from our [releases page](https://github.com/zeindevs/imagedl-extensions/releases).

 If you want to try new features before they get to the stable release, you can download the preview version [here](https://github.com/zeindevs/imagedl-extensions-preview/releases).

+## Installation

+> [!NOTE]
+> This extension is currently not available in the [Chrome Web Store](https://chromewebstore.google.com/), you will need to install it manually.

+### Install Manually

+- Go to <chrome://extensions/>
+- Enable Developer Mode
+- Load unpacked
+- Select the extracted folder [imagedl-extensions](https://github.com/zeindevs/imagedl-extensions/releases)

 ## License